 1. Start up the Oculus App on your PC.

-2. Click on Gear VR icon.
+2. Click on Gear icon on the upper right corner.

 3. Go to Settings.

 4. From there select “General” on the left.